digital-asset/daml-finance/docs/source/overview/extending-daml-finance.rst

 implementation is required:

-- Additional information: a custom instrument implementation might, for example, build upon the :ref:`Equity <type-daml-finance-interface-instrument-equity-instrument-instrument-99859>` interface to provide additional information pertinent to private equity (like share class, or liquidation preference).
+- Additional information: a custom instrument implementation might, for example, build upon the :ref:`Equity interface <type-daml-finance-interface-instrument-equity-instrument-instrument-99859>` to provide additional information pertinent to private equity (like share class, or liquidation preference).
 - New instrument types: if Daml Finance does not provide an implementation for a given instrument type a custom implementation can be provided to fill that gap.
-The implementation can either leverage the :doc:`Contingent Claims <../concepts/contingent-claims>` framework, as described in :doc:`this tutorial <../tutorials/instrument-modeling/contingent-claims-instrument>`, or be implemented through standard interfaces, as seen in the implementation of the :ref:`Equity <type-daml-finance-instrument-equity-instrument-instrument-90430>` instrument.
+The implementation can either leverage the :doc:`Contingent Claims <../concepts/contingent-claims>` framework, as described in :doc:`this tutorial <../tutorials/instrument-modeling/contingent-claims-instrument>`, or be implemented through standard interfaces, as seen in the implementation of the :ref:`Equity instrument <type-daml-finance-instrument-equity-instrument-instrument-90430>`.

 Custom Lifecycle Implementations
 ********************************